fabifrank/opensgx-docker-ubuntu/README.md

 # OpenSGX Docker Image

-Docker container to spin up a opensgx instance based on Ubuntu.
+Docker container to spin up a opensgx instance (without hardware requirements) based on Ubuntu.
 This image is also on Docker Hub at [https://hub.docker.com/r/fabifrank/opensgx-ubuntu/](https://hub.docker.com/r/fabifrank/opensgx-ubuntu/).

 ## Get Image from Docker Hub